 The input capacitor supplies the AC switching current drawn from the switching action of the internal power FETs.
 The input current of a buck converter is discontinuous, so the ripple current supplied by the input capacitor is large.
 The input capacitor must be rated to handle both the RMS current and the dissipated power.

 The device is designed to be used with ceramic capacitors on the input of the buck regulator.
-The recommended dielectric type of these capacitors is X7R rating to maintain proper tolerances over voltage and temperature.
+The recommended dielectric type of these capacitors is X5R, X7R, or of comparable material to maintain proper tolerances over voltage and temperature.